anttijuu/O4-server/README.md

 ```
 botchannel=odysseu
 ```
-The file `odysseu.txt` contains an example file.
+The file `odysseu.txt` (note the compulsory file extension!) contains an example file.
 Some rules for the file:

 * The bot channel name comes from the file name, so this file would create a channel named `odysseu`.
 * Lines beginning with `#` are comment lines and are not handled at all.